modelon-community/Assimulo/trunk/doc/sphinx/source/download.rst

 .. warning::

-    The latest (develop) version may not function properly given the nature of development.
+    The latest (develop) version may not function properly.